elastisys/compliantkubernetes-apps/migration/main/README.md

     > **Disruptive, done during maintenance window.**

     ```bash
-    ./bin/ck8s upgrade both <target-cluster> apply
+    ./bin/ck8s upgrade both "${CK8S_CLUSTER}" apply
     ```

 ## Manual method

 > [!warning]
-> When running migration snippets directly you can target to either upgrade both the service and workload cluster together, or to upgrade service clusters and workload clusters separately by setting and exporting the environment variable `CK8S_CLUSTER` with `both`, `sc`, or `wc` respectively.
->
-> This must be set and exported for both the prepare and apply upgrade steps!
+> When running migration snippets manually you must be sure to set the target cluster, this must be set and exported for both the prepare and apply upgrade steps!

+1. Set upgrade target

+    Set to upgrade `both` the service cluster and workload cluster together, or `sc` or `wc` to upgrade them separately.

+    ```bash
+    export CK8S_CLUSTER="<both|sc|wc>"
+    ```

 ### Prepare upgrade